ekzhang/rushlight/README.md

 - Need WebSockets or other protocols that aren't supported by some providers
 - Are just generally too opinionated

-I work on a lot of collaborative apps, so this is my take on a better approach.
+This library tries to take a different approach.

 ## Usage